deliverystack/wink/README.md

 //TODO: address hard-coding in wince
 ```

 You can compile wink for WSL both Windows and Linux, or you can use a single binary from both cmd.exe and bash.exe shells.
-From a bash.exe shell, you can invoke the Windows wink.exe or Linux wink binary directly.
-From a cmd.exe shell, you can use bash.exe with the -c argument to invoke the Linux binary.
+Other than testing, there is no reason to do either of the following, but from a bash.exe shell, you can invoke the Windows wink.exe or Linux wink binary directly, and from a cmd.exe shell, you can use bash.exe with the -c argument to invoke the Linux wink binary (or call wink bash /path/to/wink, which does the same thing).

 ```
 bash.exe -c /path/to/wink